What To Do in an Apartment Lease Buyout?

 Understanding an Apartment Lease Buyout

 While apartment lease buyouts are not uncommon in New York, they can still take an inexperienced renter by surprise.
 Apartment lease buyouts occur when a landlord offers to pay a renter a lump sum in exchange for the renter moving out before the lease expires.
-Landlords pursue buyouts for various reasons, including securing higher market-rate tenants, renovating or merging units, or converting a building to condominiums.
+These offers are common in Manhattan buildings near major redevelopment zones, such as those surrounding Hudson Yards or the World Trade Center, where landlords often hope to renovate units or convert buildings into luxury rentals or condominiums.

 Apartment lease buyouts happen more frequently in rent-controlled or rent-stabilized apartments, usually for the following reasons: